smnookin/smnookin.github.io/_posts/2015-10-05-rocket-team-comes-back-from-test-accident-to-win-competition.md

 ![](http://rocketteam.scripts.mit.edu/cms/wp-content/uploads/2013/11/launch.jpg)
 The final rocket design completes a successful test launch.
 Photo courtesy of MIT Rocket Team.

-**describe moments leading up to the accident** **describe work leading up to accident**
-**don't get too deep into the weeds**
-**ingredient list lede but by time -> lowercase e** **aerospike nozzle context**

 On a January afternoon in 2015, four undergraduate members of MIT Rocket Team met in the blast chamber of Building 31 to test a prototype of their advanced aerospike nozzle engine.

-The aerospike engine is a rocket engine concept which is capable of operating at maximum aerodynamic efficiency for a wider range of altitudes than a traditional engine.
-However, there are currently no aerospike engines in commercial production, due to both a lack of research into their design and the fact that they are incredibly difficult to manufacture.
+The aerospike engine is a rocket engine concept that can operate at maximum aerodynamic efficiency for a wider range of altitudes than a traditional engine.
+However, there are no aerospike engines in commercial production, due to both a lack of research into their design and the fact that they are incredibly difficult to manufacture.

 For the past two years, Rocket Team had been working fervently to design and build a small scale aerospike engine, which they planned to launch in summer 2015 at the Intercollegiate Rocket Engineering Competition.
 The aerospike design had proved more challenging than expected, and tensions were high on the team as the project grew further behind schedule.